Premature Ventricular Beats

 - Feeling of a skipped or missed heart beat

-- Electrocardiogram (ECG) —shows the electrical activity of the heart rhythm and rate.
+- Electrocardiogram (EKG) tests the electrical activity of the heart.

-- Ambulatory or holter monitoring —continuous cardiac monitoring.
-This may be used if you have symptoms but heart rhythm disturbance does not show up on an ECG.
+- Holter monitor if the heart rhythm disturbance does not show up on an EKG.
 This type of monitoring is helpful because it measures heart activity over a longer period of time.

 - If you consume caffeine and/or alcohol, do so in moderation